davidjosearaujo/dissertation/presentation/presentation.md

 Connectivity Group ID (CGID) can manage **groups of devices behind** a 5G-RG with one PDU Session.

-Thi dos not provide per-device traffic management granularity.
+This does not provide per-device traffic management granularity.

 Later developments envision a **network capable of distinguishing traffic from specific devices** behind an RG.